clawio/authentication/README.md

 Current implementations are as follows:

-* Simple: uses a SQLite3 database for persisting users and JWT for tokens.
+* Simple: uses a SQL database for persisting users and JWT for tokens.
+* Memory: stores users in memory.
+For testing purposes.